Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems

 \begingroup \thefootnote{} \endgroup

-\chapteri{A}utonomous agents---software entities that perceive their environment and take goal-directed actions---have been a cornerstone of artificial intelligence research for decades~\cite{Wooldridge1995}.
-The emergence of Large Language Models (LLMs) has dramatically accelerated this paradigm, enabling general-purpose agentic AI systems capable of sophisticated planning, reasoning, and autonomous action in complex domains~\cite{Park2023}.
+\chapteri{A}gents---software entities that perceive their environment and take goal-directed actions---have been a cornerstone of artificial intelligence research for decades~\cite{Wooldridge1995}.
+The emergence of Large Language Models (LLMs) has dramatically accelerated this paradigm, enabling general-purpose agentic AI systems capable of sophisticated planning, reasoning, and autonomous action in complex domains~\cite{Park2023}~\cite{YE202443}.
 Given how previous waves of AI innovation have transformed visualization, this agentic turn will inevitably reshape our field.
 Yet visualization differs fundamentally from other AI application domains through its emphasis on human-centered reasoning, support for open-ended sensemaking, and placement of human analysts at the center of the analytical process.
-This creates an inherent tension between autonomous agent capabilities and visualization's human-centered focus, raising questions about agency, delegation, coordination, and responsibility~\cite{DBLP:journals/pnas/Heer19}.
-How can we design visualization systems that leverage agentic capabilities while preserving human insight and analytical control?
-What visualization tasks can we confidently delegate to agents?
+The growing capabilities of agentic systems challenge the human-centered focus of visualization, raising questions about the level of agency, delegation, coordination, and responsibility between humans and AI~\cite{DBLP:journals/pnas/Heer19}.
+What design patterns can guide us in developing agentic systems that leverage agentic capabilities while preserving human insight and analytical control?

+To address these questions, we introduce the concept of \textit{agentic visualization} (AV): interactive visual analysis systems that incorporate autonomous agents(whether AI-driven or rule-based) while maintaining human agency in the analytical process.
+Rather than starting from scratch, we analyze existing visualization systems, both old and new, with automatic or semi-automatic capabilities---sometimes described as mixed-initiative systems~\cite{DBLP:conf/chi/Horvitz99}---reinterpreting them as early forms of agentic visualization.
+While new visualization systems use LLM-based agents, we intentionally focus on prior foundational literature (before the introduction of LLMs), to understand what we can learn from the past to inform our present design patterns for agentic visualization.